 About the Author:

 Zahra is an educator, photographer, spoken word artist, poet, and stage and TV writer, director, and producer.
 She is a part of the following teams: Women of Antigua (which brought The Vagina Monologues and When a Woman Moans to the Antiguan stage), August Rush (producer of the Expressions Poetry series), and the team that brought the first TEDx event to Antigua.
 She’s also put on several well-received productions under her Sugar Apple Theatre and Zee’s Youth Theatre banner, in Antigua and abroad, and has racked up several awards as writer-director in local and regional secondary schools theatre competitions.
+See her credits for film-TV and stage productions in Playwrights and Screenwriters (The Antigua-Barbuda Connection).
+See also writings on her plays in CREATIVE SPACE here, here, and here.
 She is, also, a teacher, writer, and photographer.

 Wadadli Pen connection: Zahra was part of a small grouping of Antiguans who organized a week of Black History Month activities culminating with the Wadadli Pen Challenge awards.
 This was the return of the Wadadli Pen Challenge after a three year break and the first year of the Wadadli Pen visual arts challenge.
 The Wadadli Pen/BHM week of activities included a national Museum exhibition of visual art by Antiguans and Barbudans including Zahra/byZIA Photography, who, also directed ‘Word Up!
 2010’ (sequel to ‘Word Up!
 2006’, a joint Museum-Wadadli Pen fundraiser and literary arts showcase) which was a mix of fashion, poetry, calypso, theatre, with Zee’s Youth Theatre headlining, and the Challenge awards.
 2010.